Grand Traverse of the Jura

 This trip can also be organised as a bespoke holiday where the itinerary can be changed to match the quantity of days, ski locations and distances that suit the requirements of your group.

-The group meets at Hotel La Guimbarde, a typical Logis de France hotel in the small French town of Morteau.
+The group meets at a typical hotel in the small Swiss town of St Croix.
 Your guide will be at your accommodation in the afternoon to assist with organising any ski hire and to brief you on the days ahead.
 The town has ATMs, a tourist office, post office, sports shop, supermarket and pharmacy, useful for any last minute purchases.
-If you are arriving early we recommend the cafe on the road junction opposite the train station called Salon du The - 'Un Mond a Part'.
-Morteau is a small town, famous for the traditional smoked sausage produced in the Jura Mountains.
-Made from locally-made pork, the sausage must be smoked for 48 hours with sawdust from conifer and juniper.
 We eat in a local restaurant tonight where many local dishes are available.

 Depending on the snow level we may take a short transfer to the trail head or in good winter seasons we leave Metabief and directly rejoin the trail.
 We climb into the woods and join a network of trails where we climb to the plateau of Mont d'Or.
 Alternating through forest and clearings used in summer as pasture for cattle.
 Their milk is used to produce local Mont d’Or cheese and where flowers of meadows help produce the unique flavours.
 The local produce includes ‘appellation contrôlée’ designations for good wine and cheese.
 The local cheese producers are called Fruitières and produce Comté, Morbier and Mont d’Or and Bleu de Gex.
 After lunch we enjoy skiing gently downhill to Mouthe and La Source du Doubs (the river source) a short final climb takes us to our accommodation at the family run 'gîte' Chez Liadet for the night.
 Total distance skied: 29km Ascent: 630m Descent: 500m.